s-dousse/Bank_tech_test/README.md

 ### Notes and Thoughts

-**BankAccount class** : After creating a [Diagram (based on the specifications)](./img/Screenshot%202022-01-31%20at%2016.45.12.png), I realised that the `#withdraw` and `#deposit` methods would no longer return the `@balance` once I've added the Statement class.
+**BankAccount class**: After creating a [Diagram (based on the specifications)](./img/Screenshot%202022-01-31%20at%2016.45.12.png), I realised that the `#withdraw` and `#deposit` methods would no longer return the `@balance` once I've added the Statement class.
-This is why I created a `#print_balance` method to keep track of the current balance like #print_statements will keep track of all statements.
+This is why I created a `#print_balance` method to keep track of the current balance, like #print_statements will keep track of all statements.

 The `#withdraw` and `#deposit` methods will have an extra argument (date) in the future.

 **Statement class** :My methods `#save_credit` and `#save_debit` are too similar to be different methods.
-Merging them into one method and adding a status: like true makes is a credit statement and false a debit statement would help to keep my code DRY.
+Merging them into one method and adding a status: `true` makes is a credit statement, and `false` a debit statement would help keep my code DRY.

 ### IRB feature test for Statement class